 A mobster kidnaps a scientist and takes possession of his invention.
 The crook uses the device to damage the minds of people testifying before an investigative committee.
 The victims die a short time later.
 Superman races to find the mobster before Lois Lane testifies before the committee.

-While Lois is in Carbine, Pennsylvania, gathering information for a story about the town's mining system, an old prospector is trapped in a cave-in.
+While Lois is in Carbide, Pennsylvania, gathering information for a story about the town's mining system, an old prospector is trapped in a cave-in.
 Lois attempts to rescue him, but when she is trapped in the mine with him it is up to Superman to save them both.

 Bad Luck Brannigan, a wrestler working for a crooked promoter, uses "the paralyzer" to cripple opponents.
 Clark Kent discovers the promoter has imprisoned an immigrant dubbed "the swami," who has extensive knowledge of the body's pressure points.
 In his Superman identity, Clark sees the immigrant.
 "The swami" instructs Superman in his techniques.
 As Clark, he then teaches a college wrestler -- who has publicly challenged Brannigan -- how to counter "the paralyzer."